Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$: Theoretical consideration

-Let us briefly consider three body attachment, $\rm{e}^+ + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^+ + \bar{\rm{H}}^+$, in which the incident electron involved in the 3BAe process is replaced by a second incident positron.
+Let us briefly consider three-body attachment, $\rm{e}^+ + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^+ + \bar{\rm{H}}^+$, in which the incident electron involved in the 3BAe process is replaced by a second incident positron.
 Here, one positron is attached to $\bar{\rm{H}}$ -- driven by the positron-positron interaction -- whereas the other positron takes the energy excess.

-Our numerical calculations show that the formation rate for 3BAp is many orders of magnitude smaller compared to the rate for 3BAe.
+Our calculations show that the formation rate for 3BAp is many orders of magnitude smaller compared to the rate for 3BAe.
 This result can be explained by the fact that an attraction between the incident positron and electron in the 3BAe mechanism is replaced by a repulsion between two incident positrons in the 3BAp which does not allow them to come close to each other weakening the attachment reaction.

 It is worth mentioning, however, that the corresponding reaction resulting in the production of an antihydrogen atom, $\rm{e}^+ + \rm{e}^+ + \bar{\rm{p}} \rightarrow \rm{e}^+ + \bar{\rm{H}}$, can be quite efficient and, indeed, is used for the production of antihydrogen in laboratories.
 Compared to the formation of $\bar{\rm{H}}^+$ via 3BAp, here, the mutual repulsion of the incident positrons is balanced by their attraction to the antiproton (which is now not screened by the bound (anti)atomic positron).